- Updated March 4, 2026

 ⚡ Quick Answer

-If you have extra diabetic test strips, CGM sensors, or pump supplies sitting unopened, you can likely sell them — but only if they meet strict condition and compliance requirements.
+If you have extra diabetic test strips, CGM sensors, or pump supplies that are unopened, you can submit them for evaluation if they meet the buyer’s current product eligibility requirements.

 This guide explains exactly what diabetic supplies buyers accept, what disqualifies a box, how expiration date ranges are calculated, and how to place a compliant order with We Buy Diabetic Supplies.

-“Can I sell diabetic supplies online — and is it even legal?”
+“Can I sell my unused diabetic supplies online?”

 The answer is yes — you can.